SAFETY PROTOCOLS BR> FOR STRING AND BAND CAMP

 Camp Safety Guidelines

 - All students will be tested (at no cost) prior to their arrival on the first day of camp.
-Students must show a negative test result to participate.
+Students must possess a negative test result to participate.
+Additional information about testing options can be found here.

 - Campers who have knowingly been exposed to COVID-19 within the 10-day period before camp will not be permitted to attend camp.
 Refunds will be offered to campers who are unable to participate in camp due to a positive test or known COVID-19 exposure.